October 15, 2018

-This is NOT meddling in the sport of motocross.
+One does NOT meddle in the sport of motocross.

 Noel Hall told reporters he did nothing to provoke the single shot fired by Atlanta Police Officer Mathieu Cadeau — a shot that left him with four wounds the night of February 28.

 “The bullet went in through the back of my arm, out through my bicep, into the side of my chest and out through the middle of my chest.
 I still can’t even understand why he shot me,” Hall said.

 Hall, who lives in Morgantown, North Carolina, was in Atlanta for Motorfest, a motocross event at the Georgia Dome where his son was competing.